Primary

 Also targets: Glutes, Hamstrings, Core

-Want Cable Squat in your program?
+See where Cable Squat fits in your weekly plan

 Attach a rope or straight bar to a low cable.